SalehAhmedKhan/EEE-312-Project/README.md

 # Live-American-Sign-Language-Recognition-EEE-312-Project

-This a Bundle of Codes to create a dataset, train and live detection method for American Sign Language.
+This is a Bundle of Codes to create a dataset, train and live detection method for American Sign Language.

 There is a folder for datasets.